Chris56974/Pethreon/README.md

 If you want the smart contract to send ether to someone else, then you need to use send(), transfer() or call() functions.
 These days however, only [call()](https://ethereum.stackexchange.com/questions/78124/) is recommended.
 The address that you're sending money to must also be marked payable in the smart contract code i.e. payable(address).
 Every contract starts off at 0 balance, and your contract can see its own balance using address(this).balance.
 Sites like [Remix](https://remix.ethereum.org/) will also show you I think.
 A provider is a connection to Ethereum, a signer is an account.

+### Unipledge?
+Charity Application?

+I thought it'd be pretty cool to have a "unipledge" feature that would donate to every creator on the platform (this might create an influx of fake/repeat creators though).
+I was also thinking it'd be cool to create a charity project.
+In which users would pool money into different charity pools, and the money would then be locked into a DeFi protocol like [Aave](https://aave.com/), the accrued interest could then go towards a charity address like [the water project @ 0x54a465610d119ad28deafd4bce555834c38beeb9](https://thewaterproject.org/donate-ethereum).
+I could have users withdraw their donations from the pool to put it towards another pool, but force them to leave ~25% in the pool so that it can continue to grow forever.
+Pretty terrifying if that address is compromised though.

 ### My Choice of React

 I originally chose React so I could use [this plugin](https://hardhat.org/plugins/hardhat-react.html) to turn my smart contract abi into a react context.
 I was much more familiar with react context than ethers.js, so I thought it was a good choice.
 I ended up scrapping the plugin altogether though because it wasn't compatibile with my version of solidity and I didn't feel like downgrading (I would've had to downgrade my other dependencies too like typechain/hardhat and bring in an older version of SafeMath from [@openzepplin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) to prevent under/over flow since that can happen in < 0.8.0).
 I think it ended up being a good choice though because I learned some bare essentials about ethers.js that I really should know.

 Instead of creating my own react context, I decided to use a single ts file instead.
 The only state that is worth storing in react context is the contract instance, which never changes unless you're using a different smart contract entirely.
 Or maybe there's other advantages that I don't know about yet (deployment?).

+### What relative units to use for font size

+I was thinking it might be more appropriate to use vh for mobile devices and vw for desktop screens?

 ### Frontend Stuff